SpecterBrowser/specter/README.md

 All browser traffic is routed through `127.0.0.1:4447` via SOCKS5 → **i2pd → I2P network**.
 Clearnet access (e.g. `https://example.com`) goes through the **ouproxy tunnel**, if enabled.

+> ⚠️ **Important Note about Outproxy**
+> Currently, **clearnet access via outproxy is disabled by default** in Specter.
+> This feature is **experimental** and **not yet secure for heavy use**.
+>
+> While it allows limited browsing of regular internet sites through the I2P network, it relies on centralized exit nodes — which may log traffic or compromise anonymity.
+>
+> Outproxy access can be manually enabled by **uncommenting the relevant lines** in the configuration.
+>
+> **We do not recommend enabling it unless you fully understand the risks.**
+>
+> 👥 To make clearnet access via I2P safer, we need funding to run and audit secure, high-performance exit nodes.
+>
+> 👉 If you'd like to support this feature and help build a privacy-respecting alternative to Tor exits, **please consider donating**.

 ---

 ## 🧠 For Developers